I am currently engaged in a range of research projects. I list several of the main ones here.

 - the origins of language;

-- the American Revolution or, in Smith’s terms, the “contest with America,” including his novel views about how to resolve it;
+- the American Revolution or, in Smith’s terms, the “contest with America,” including his novel views about how to resolve this contest;

 - and his normative political theory.